 - If an Initial Attack occurs at the same time / location or area as a 91.137(a)(1) TFR, the respective GACC will call the FAA SOSC at 202-267-8276 to inform them that the TFR needs to be cancelled. - Once the UAS has been reported to be on the ground, the SOSC will cancel the TFR. - Submit a SAFECOM if engagement is delayed and report to your GACC Aircraft Coordinator - Reference internal best practices for procedures.

 Airspace Conflicts

-Consult the NWCG Standards for Airspace Coordination at: https://www.nwcg.gov/publications/520
+Consult the NWCG Standards for Airspace Coordination, PMS 520